The Definitive Guide To Marketing Analytics

 Can I be honest with you?

 Maybe I’m taking it too extreme, but 87% of the metrics that most businesses measure really do not count at the end of the day.
-Because, they neither support nor aid the achievement of business goals.
+Because, they neither support nor aid the achievement of business goals, such as getting free promotion.

 For example, “page views” is one of those metrics that most people hold dear to their hearts.
 But here’s the ultimate question: